|Title: Detecting and Preventing Fraud and Abuse in Federal Health Care Programs|

 - Conflict of Interest in Professional and Business Practices

-- The OOC strongly encourages any person who knows or suspects a violation of federal or state fraud and abuse laws, to report their concerns to a supervisor, a manager, to OOC or to the USC Help and Hotline at (213) 740-2500 or (800) 348-7454.
-Reports to the Help and Hotline may be made confidentially or anonymously if desired.
+- The OOC strongly encourages any person who knows or suspects a violation of federal or state fraud and abuse laws, to report their concerns to a supervisor, a manager, to OOC or to USC Report & Response at (213) 740-2500 or (800) 348-7454.
+Reports to Report & Response may be made confidentially or anonymously if desired.
 Supervisors or managers who receive a report of alleged fraud and abuse are expected to contact OOC immediately and could be subject to disciplinary action for unreasonable delays.